Randomness Extraction in AC0 and with Small Locality: Introduction

 \subsubsection{Basic construction}

 All our constructions are based on a basic construction of a strong extractor in $\AC^0$ for any $k \geq \frac{n}{\poly(\log n)}$ with seed length $d=O(\log n)$ and error $\eps=n^{-\Omega(1)}$.
-This construction is a modification of the Impagliazzo-Widgerson pseudorandom generator \cite{iw:bppequalsp}, interpreted as a randomness extractor in the general framework found by Trevisan \cite{Trevisan01}.
-In the IW-generator, first one takes a Boolean function on $n$ bits that is worst case hard for circuits of size $2^{\Omega(n)}$, and uses a series of hardness amplification steps to get another function that cannot be predicted with advantage more than $2^{-\Omega(n)}$ by circuits of size $2^{\Omega(n)}$.
-One can now use the Nisan-Widgerson generator \cite{NisanW94} together with this new function to get a pseudorandom generator that stretches $O(\log n)$ random bits to $n$ bits that fool any polynomial size circuit.
-Note that in the final step the hard function is applied on only $O(\log n)$ bits, so one can think of the initial Boolean function to be on $\log n$ bits.
+This construction is a a modification of the Impagliazzo-Wigderson pseudorandom generator \cite{iw:bppequalsp}, interpreted as a randomness extractor in the general framework found by Trevisan \cite{Trevisan01}.
+The IW-generator first takes a Boolean function on $\log n$ bits, applies a series of hardness amplifications to get another Boolean function on $O(\log n)$ bits, and then uses the Nisan-Wigderson generator \cite{NisanW94} together with the new Boolean function.
+The hardness amplification consists of three steps: the first step, developed by Babai et al. \cite{bfnw}, is to obtain a mild average-case hard function from a worst-case hard function; the second step involves a constant number of substeps, with each substep amplifying the hardness by using Impagliazzo's hard core set theorem \cite{impagliazzo1995hard}; the third step, developed by Impagliazzo and Wigderson \cite{iw:bppequalsp}, uses a derandomized direct-product generator to obtain a function that can only be predicted with exponentially small advantage.

-Trevisan \cite{Trevisan01} showed that given an $(n, k)$-source $X$, if one regards the $n$ bits of $X$ as the truth table of the initial Boolean function on $\log n$ bits and apply the IW-generator, then by setting parameters appropriately (e.g., set output length to be $n^{\alpha}$) one gets an extractor.
-The reason is that if the function is not an extractor, then one can ``reconstruct" part of the source $X$.
-More specifically, by the same argument of the IW-generator, one can show that any $x \in \supp(X)$ that makes the output of the extractor to fail a certain statistical test $T$, can be computed by a small size circuit (when viewing $x$ as the truth table of the function) with $T$ gates.
-Since the total number of such circuits is small, the number of such bad elements in $\supp(X)$ is also small.
-This extractor can work for min-entropy $k \geq n^{\alpha}$.
+Trevisan \cite{Trevisan01} showed that given an $(n, k)$-source $X$, if one regards the $n$ bits of $X$ as the truth table of the initial Boolean function on $\log n$ bits and applies the IW-generator, then by setting parameters appropriately one obtains an extractor.
+The reason is that for any $x \in \supp(X)$ that makes the output of the extractor fail a certain statistical test $T$, one can ``reconstruct" $x$ by showing that it can computed by a small size circuit, when viewing $x$ as the truth table of the function with $T$ gates.
+Thus the number of such bad elements $x \in \supp(X)$ is upper bounded by the total number of such circuits.
+This extractor works for any min-entropy $k \geq n^{\alpha}$.